sgy20050612-spec/Games/simple_games/mario/README.md

 ---

-# Super Mario / Terminal Mario
+# Super Mario （The front end is completed with AI assistance）

 ## How to Run